alxcreate/alxcreate.com/docs/terraform/yc/yandex-cloud-template-container-optimised-image.md

----
-title: Yandex Cloud Template Container Optimised Image
+# Yandex Cloud Template Container Optimised Image
----

 This is a template for creating an instance based on a container-optimized image in Yandex Cloud.